 Open the Tumblr app on your Android phone and make sure you’ve logged in.
 Then, follow the steps as listed out below:

-- After ensuring that you’re logged in, go to the lower extreme right side of the screen to find the “Account” icon and tap on it.
+- After login, go to the lower extreme right side of the screen to find the “Account” icon and tap on it.

 - Now on the upper right corner, you’ll find the gear-shaped “Settings” icon.
 Tap on it.